gerlichlab/hicognition/documentation/hugo-site/content/widgets/1d_feature_embedding.md

 ### Create new regions

-If one of the highlighted clusters are interesting and you want to further explore them, you can create a new genomic region set just representing the highlighted regions.
+If one of the highlighted clusters is interesting and you want to explore them further, you can create a new genomic region set representing the highlighted regions.
 For this, when the barplot tooltip is shown, click on the "Create new region" button will appear.
 After clicking that button, a dialog pops up that lets you define the name for your new region set.

 ![Create new region 1d](/docs/Create_new_region_1d_feature.png)